luizbgomide/sovereign/rules.md

 ## Chases and Pursuit

-Delvers have a habit of chasing others and being chased.
+Characters have a habit of chasing others and being chased.

 If one group is faster than the other group, that group succeeds.